Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/1 - ONE/ONE.md

 A ONE file is referred to as a "document".

+The proper file extension for a ONE file is ".one".

 ## Example ONE documents

 ### Document with one element with no content